Skip to main content

 Systems and Functionality

-In addition to being structurally sound, a home must also have all major systems intact and functioning in order to be approved for a USDA loan.
+In addition to being structurally sound, a home must also have all major systems intact and functioning to be approved for a USDA loan.
 The most important requirements are functional heating and cooling systems, electrical systems, and plumbing systems.
 If a home has a well and septic system, they must also be in working order.

 Major Disqualifying Factors for USDA Home Financing